ferdium/.github/profile/README.md

 # Ferdium Team
-This repository contains official communication and statements from the Ferdium Team.
+This page contains official communication and statements from the Ferdium Team.
 Our goal is to be as transparent as possible by publishing here.

 ### Ferdi
 Ferdi is a hard-fork of Franz, and **Ferdium** is a hard-fork of Ferdi.
 We started the Ferdium project after the major issues that Ferdi experienced from the project owner (which was one person).
 Former Ferdi contributors got offended and disrespected.